 We stayed out until midnight and got home right before 1 AM.
 From there I video called my parents to show them some of the stuff I got, then played a little Ark before turning in for the night.

 The rest of my weekend has been spent sleeping, playing Ark, or catching up on all the cleaning I neglected this week.
 Somehow our dishes managed to multiply exponentially.

-Michael has mentioned that I should start watermarking all of my pictures.
+M has mentioned that I should start watermarking all of my pictures.
 I guess I can see that, but I know it will add a lot of time to my more picture heavy posts, which can be a bit of a bummer if I want to quickly create a post.